 Next, you will return for your surgery.
 After administering your anesthesia, the surgeon will lift the gum tissue and carefully place the implants into the bone.
 Then, the surgical sites will be sutured, and you will rest until your anesthesia wears off.
 Usually, the entire procedure is done within 30–60 minutes for a single implant.
 If multiple implants are placed or a full-arch restoration – often called Teeth-in-a-Day, DIEM® full-arch replacement, or All-on-4® treatment – is performed, the procedure will probably take between one and three hours.

 After surgery, there will be a healing period of several weeks before you can resume full chewing function.
 A soft diet may be necessary for some time, but most patients find that they can return to their normal routines within just a week or two.
 Once the surgery sites have healed enough, your abutments and permanent teeth can be fitted onto your implants.
 Some patients don’t want to go without teeth during the healing period.
 In these cases, your dentist may be able to make temporaries for you to wear while you wait.

 Dental Implants in Oro Valley, AZ

-If you are thinking about getting dental implants, contact Arizona Oral & Maxillofacial Surgeons in Oro Valley, AZ.
+If you are thinking about getting dental implants, contact Arizona Oral & Maxillofacial Surgeons in Oro Valley, AZ or Tucson, AZ.
 One of our staff members will be happy to schedule a consultation for you.
 Our surgeons will be able to review your condition and help you choose a tooth replacement solution that works for you.